Dostoevsky once said, “Much unhappiness has come into the world because of bewilderment and things left unsaid.”

 “Communication relates to teamwork in 3 key ways:

-Sharing information allows the team to see if everyone is on the same page about a task or project at hand and equips all team members with the appropriate and necessary information.
-Building trust in a team comes from knowing you can rely on one another when things get difficult.
-Lastly, increasing productivity goes with making other team members feel comfortable to communicate in your shared space — when someone is more comfortable, they will communicate any potential issues, which will facilitate higher chances of success.”
+Sharing information — Communication allows the team to see if everyone is on the same page about a task or project at hand and equips all team members with the appropriate and necessary information.

-As determined, effective business communication is of the utmost importance because teamwork relies on it, and teamwork has a myriad of benefits.
-Teamwork:
+As determined, effective business communication is of the utmost importance because teamwork relies on it.

 - Breeds great ideas — According to John J. Murphy, the author of “Pulling Together: 10 Rules for High-Performance Teamwork,” we may admire the “lone geniuses”, but each famous name whose inventions and skills we praise today had a team of people behind them who made it all possible to such an extent.

-- Encourages healthy risk-taking — Working in a team allows individuals to share responsibility with their teammates, and thus encourages them to take some healthy risks.
+- Encourages healthy risk taking — Working in a team allows individuals to share responsibility with their teammates, and thus encourages them to take some healthy risks.
 That is beneficial both for employees (as it helps them be perceived in a more favorable light) and organizations (as it allows workers to propose new solutions to old problems).

-- Makes individuals happier (and more successful) — One Atlassian research reports that honest feedback, mutual respect, and personal openness (which are all integral to great teamwork) help make the members of a team 80% more likely to report high-emotional well-being and 60% more likely to achieve more and perform work faster.
+- Makes individuals happier (and more successful) — One Atlassian research reports that honest feedback, mutual respect, and personal openness (which are all integral to great teamwork) help make the members of a team 80% more likely to report high emotional well-being and 60% more likely to achieve more and perform work faster.

 - Helps teammates grow as individuals — Teamwork can help individuals understand their weaknesses and then work on improving them.
-Furthermore, working in a team means having a safe space to grow while being supported by other team members (through delegation, feedback, etc.).
+Furthermore, working in a team means having a safe space to grow while being supported by other team members (through delegation, feedback, etc.)

 - Decreases the chance for burnout — According to a study conducted by Edelman Data and Intelligence, 50% of employees and 53% of managers have experienced at least some level of burnout.
 Burnout is linked with the stress of having a lot of work to do and not enough time and resources to do it.
 Teamwork can alleviate this kind of stress as teams share the workload.